Robotic Diver Reveals the Secrets of Deep-Sea Tropical Reefs

-Scientists working in the British Indian Ocean Territory hope their findings can help conserve shallow-water coral reefs
+Scientists working in the Indian Ocean Region hope their findings can help conserve shallow-water coral reefs

 Shallow-water coral reefs are one of the world’s most important and diverse ecosystems.
 These tropical habitats are facing rapid destruction by human interference and ocean warming but they may have a hidden saviour deeper below the surface: mesophotic reefs.

 Lying at depths of up to 150 metres, these remote marine ecosystems have remained largely unexplored for decades.
-But now a team of University of Plymouth scientists, led by Nicola Foster, are using a robotic submersible to gather coral samples from mesophotic reefs in the isolated British Indian Ocean Territory (BIOT).
+But now a team of University of Plymouth scientists, led by Nicola Foster, are using a robotic submersible to gather coral samples from mesophotic reefs in the isolated the area surrounding the Chagos Archipelago region.
 They hope to identify whether these reefs can play a role in supporting shallow-water corals.
 A new video reviews this vital research.

 “When we first descended below 60metres we were amazed at the colourful abundance of life,” says Foster.
 “It was an incredible privilege to be one of the first people to see these reefs and all the life they support”.